Carteret History, Family Crest & Coats of Arms

 Early Origins of the Carteret family

-Normandy, where this distinguished family held a family seat in the arrondisement of Valognes from ancient times.
 Some of the family were found on Sark (or Serk) a small island about 6 miles from Guernsey.
 "In 1565, Queen Elizabeth granted it in fee-farm, by letters-patent under the great seal, to Hilary de Carteret, Esq., by the twentieth part of a knight's fee."

 Early History of the Carteret family

-Another 607 words (43 lines of text) covering the years 1035, 1066, 1096, 1129, 1155, 1159, 1272, 1307, 1596, 1663, 1670, 1725, 1584, 1643, 1665, 1673, 1610, 1680, 1650, 1693, 1663, 1693, 1679, 1715, 1693, 1715, 1641, 1672, 1690 and 1763 are included under the topic Early Carteret History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Carteret research.
+Another 304 words (22 lines of text) covering the years 1035, 1066, 1096, 1129, 1155, 1159, 1272, 1307, 1596, 1663, 1670, 1725, 1584, 1643, 1665, 1673, 1599, 1608, 1642, 1640, 1609, 1617, 1610, 1680, 1650, 1693, 1663, 1693, 1679, 1715, 1693, 1715, 1641, 1672, 1690 and 1763 are included under the topic Early Carteret History in all our PDF Extended History products and printed products wherever possible.

 Carteret Spelling Variations

+Before the advent of the printing press and the first dictionaries, the English language was not standardized.
+Sound was what guided spelling in the Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Spelling variations were common, even among the names of the most literate people.
 Known variations of the Carteret family name include Carteret, Cartrett, Carteraye, Cartaret and many more.

 Early Notables of the Carteret family (pre 1700)

-Another 37 words (3 lines of text) are included under the topic Early Carteret Notables in all our PDF Extended History products and printed products wherever possible.
+Another 100 words (7 lines of text) are included under the topic Early Carteret Notables in all our PDF Extended History products and printed products wherever possible.

 To escape the political and religious chaos of this era, thousands of English families began to migrate to the New World in search of land and freedom from religious and political persecution.
 The passage was expensive and the ships were dark, crowded, and unsafe; however, those who made the voyage safely were encountered opportunities that were not available to them in their homeland.
 Many of the families that reached the New World at this time went on to make important contributions to the emerging nations of the United States and Canada.
 Research into various historical records has revealed some of first members of the Carteret family to immigrate North America: